RakaDoank/uws-react-native/README.md

 ### Unsupported APIs

 - **SSL options**.
 We need to research how to provide .pem file in React Native app and its platform architecture regarding the SSL topic
+- \`**res.onWritable**\`.
+We cannot support writable events due to asynchronous call from our runner to the React Native JS thread.
+In the meantime, this library is not a good case for huge streaming data.
+We may support this until we can tie our JavaScript runtime with [react-native-worklets](https://docs.swmansion.com/react-native-worklets).
+Read [Development & Research](#development--research) for further information

 ### New APIs